Fishing Season: Year Round, Prime March through October

 Orvis Cherry Creek's Tip of the Week

-Deckers is still a very healthy river!
-Winter is here!
-GO SMALL!
-The flow will go down depending the demand on water downstream!
-The flow today is 189 cfs.
+Spring is here.
+Weather is up to 80 degree today; fishing is good!
+The water temperature is in the high 40 and 50’s.
+This time of year, midges are a touch bigger and BWO are hatching.
+Dry flies fishing is coming along great, usually in late morning and afternoon!
+The flow will fluctuate The flow today is 156 cfs.
 This year the trout are smaller than the past years!
 Trouts around 12 to 18’ are generally caught this year whereas in the past, large trout around 20” plus are readily available!
-The temperature in the coming week will be in the 40’s and low 50’s.
-With the cooler weather, start down sizing the flies to 20, 22 and 24.
-Look for the trouts in the deeper run in the AM.
-In the afternoon, check out the riffles!
-Fishing will be more technical with the lower water!
-Fish will key on particular flies.
-Don't forget BWOs (20-22), midges (size 20-24)through out the day.
+The best time to fish is between 7 am to 7 pm.
+With the warmer weather, start up-sizing the flies to 18, and 20.
+Trouts are now feeding in the riffles more so than in the winter!
+They are still spooky and picky!
+The trouts are more spread out with higher flow.
+Fish will key on particular flies, midges (size 20-24) and BWOs (20-22) through out the day.
 Mercury midges, bling midges, Top Secret emergers, Chocolate Thunders, RS2's and all small beatis patterns are proving effective.
-UV scuds, worms, stoneflies, and brown and olive leeches are great attractors.
-By late morning, watch for hatches!
-Dry flies fishing should start late morning or the late afternoon.
+UV scuds, worms, cranefly larvae, stoneflies, and brown and olive leeches are great attractors.
+Late morning, watch for hatches!
+Dry flies fishing should start late morning and/or the late afternoon if and when you see hatches.
 Micro San Juan worms and eggs are the effective flies!
-Watch out for the spawning beds.
-Fish only fish below or above the reds.
-Don’t step on them!
+Please handle the fish with care!

 Directions open in app